 Dr. Timothy A. Doughty received his BS and MS from Washington State University in Mechanical and Materials Engineering and his Ph.
 D. from Purdue University.
 He has taught at Purdue, Smith College, and is now an Associate Professor of Mechanical Engineering at the University of Portland.
 From 2009 to 2011 he served as a Faculty Scholar with Lawrence Livermore National Laboratories and has served as the Dundon-Berchtold Fellow of Ethics for the Donald.
 P. Shiley School of Engineering.
 His research is in nonlinear vibrations as it applies to structural health monitoring, and assistive technology.
 He is currently working on grants related to teaching in STEM fields and laboratory curricular development and is active in developing international research opportunities for undergraduates.

-Dr. Heather Dillon is an Associate Professor in Mechanical Engineering at the University of Portland.
+Dr. Heather Dillon is Professor and Chair of Mechanical Engineering at the University of Washington Tacoma.
 Her research team is working on energy efficiency, renewable energy, fundamental heat transfer, and engineering education.
-Before joining the university, Heather Dillon worked for the Pacific Northwest National Laboratory (PNNL) as a senior research engineer.
+Before joining academia, Heather Dillon worked for the Pacific Northwest National Laboratory (PNNL) as a senior research engineer.

 BSME, University of Portland, 1984

 MSME, University of Portland, 1987

 PhD, University of Washington, 1990

 Hyster Co., 1984-1987

 I am a teacher educator with a special interest in teacher induction and retention.